 Disputes will not be handled in person or over the phone.*

 General reasons that violations won't be dismissed:

 Below are some commonly listed reasons given for violating parking regulations.
-While these reasons may seem valid to the violator, they do not address Idaho Springs Parking Ordinances.
+While these reasons may seem valid to the violator, they do not address Solitude Mountain Resort parking ordinances.
 These reasons generally will not result in the violations being dismissed, or the violator being successful on appeal.

 No errand, no matter how short or how important to the driver, is an acceptable excuse for illegal parking.
 A short errand is a very common excuse.
 It is not a valid reason for illegal parking.